keeto/creme/README.md

 All element factories take in two optional arguments:

 ```
-elementFactory(attributes, children) -> Element
+elementFactory(attributes, children) -> CremeElement
 ```

 - `attributes` is key-value map describing the attributes and properties of the element.
-- `children` could either be a string (representing a text node), an `Element` created from a factory, or an array containing a mixture of both strings and `Element` instances.
+- `children` could either be a string (representing a text node), an `CremeElement` created from a factory, or an array containing a mixture of both strings and `CremeElement` instances.

 ### Special Attributes